ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Consolidated billing can be enabled on at most one service instance in the enterprise account.
 * Consolidated billing applies to authorized users only.
 Consolidated billing does not affect how pipeline runs are reported.
 * Consolidated billing is confined to a single given region.
 Usage cannot be consolidated from one region to another.
-* While consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, all other instances of the service in the enterprise hierarchy report zero authorized users, even though they continue to list their authorized users.
+* While consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, all other Professional plan instances of the service in the enterprise hierarchy report zero authorized users, even though they continue to list their authorized users.

-When consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, authorized user emails are consolidated from all other instances of the service in the enterprise hierarchy, including service instances that are [pending reclamation](/docs/account?topic=account-resource-reclamation).
+When consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, authorized user emails are consolidated from all other instances of the service in the enterprise hierarchy and in the same region, including service instances that are [pending reclamation](/docs/account?topic=account-resource-reclamation).
 Before you delete an instance of the service that is participating in billing consolidation, you should manually delete the authorized users from the **Manage > Authorized users** tab of the instance.
 {: important}

 ## Authorized users